Trinidad & Tobago: an introduction

-Trinidad and Tobago’s 1.2 million people are English-speaking, but trace their roots back to Africa and India, China and the Middle East, Europe and the Mediterranean.
+Trinidad and Tobago’s nearly 1.4 million people are English-speaking, but trace their roots back to Africa and India, China and the Middle East, Europe, and the Mediterranean.

 Trinidad and Tobago is the home of Caribbean Carnival.
-It is also the home of calypso, the music which fuels the Carnival, and the steelband, which evolved in Port of Spain 60 years ago.
+It is also the home of calypso, the music which fuels the Carnival, and the steelband, which evolved in Port of Spain in the 1930s.
 These are just two of the many musical forms to be found alongside strong traditions of dance, literature, sculpture and painting.

 Tobago was fought over by the Dutch, French, Spanish, and British, as well as settlers from Latvia, buccaneers and others, well into the 18th century, but was controlled primarily by the British from 1762.